akyra-haiato/letters-to-god/README.md

 # Letters to God
-Letters to God - Indie Web-Game (Oficial Release Date: 09/01/2025)
+Letters to God - Indie Web-Game

 ## The faith of the innocent is fragile, but honest - can you stand to watch it break?